legionpro/LgnAssesment-Swift-UIKit/README.md

 ### approaches:

-- demonstrate of using the modern native and third-patry API in swift porject;
+- demonstrate of using the modern native and third-party API in swift projects;
 - avoid overengeneering
 - SOLID, clean architecture, MVVM (in appropriate cases)
-- spent little time for UI
+- spent little time on UI

 ### results: